s-blu/obsidian_dataview_example_vault/20 Dataview Queries/List all not referenced attachments.md

 ---
-description: List all attachments that are nowhere linked
+description: List all attachments that are not linked anywhere
 topics:
   - attachments
   - unresolved links